-The following tiebreaker system will be used at all Florida USSSA Fastpitch tournaments to determine an order of finish in the event a tournament cannot be completed.
+Unless otherwise posted, the following tiebreaker system will be used at Florida USSSA Fastpitch State tournaments and USSSA World Series to determine an order of finish in the event a tournament cannot be completed.
 Note that all games in the tournament should be used when average runs scored or allowed are being computed.
 This includes both pool and bracket play.

 1. All teams still in the Winners’ Bracket are ordered first, using the following: